HeartUnderSnow/MOOSE-SaltDiskProject/README.md

 **After two hours:**
 - Peak defect concentration $1.3659 \times 10^{-10}$ dpa/s in irradiated region
-- Salt-facing surface depleted from 20% to 15%
+- Salt-facing surface depleted from 20% to 15% < - Very unlikely and depletion physics will need to be changed
 - Center Cr concentration decreased to 19.6%
 - Peak radiation damage = $9.84 \times 10^{-7}$ dpa in 2.5mm diameter radius
 - Damage dose consistent with SRIM-derived damage rate